 Trash Pick-Up System

-City Department of Solid Waste sends garbage trucks to residents twice a week and recycling pickup once a week using a manual collection or an automated collection system.
-You can look up your neighborhood's collection days .
+The City Department of Solid Waste sends garbage trucks to residents twice a week and recycling pickup once a week using a manual collection or an automated collection system.
+For more specific information, you can look up your neighborhood's collection days.

 Residents in the pickup areas are entitled to receive two bulky waste pickups each year.
 Each pickup may consist of up to 25 cubic yards.
 You may schedule this pickup online or by calling 3-1-1.